techmack92/svg-logo-generator/README.md

 + [Questions](#questions)

 ## Overview
-The purpose of this project is to generate a professional README.md file for new projects.
+The purpose of this project is to generate an SVG logo file that reflects user input.

 ## Installation
 ***Install these programs on your computer:***